 Hixson is a good choice if you’re deciding where to stay in Chattanooga with your family.
 It’s home to a delightful mixture of suburban and urban living.
 All the top attractions are close by, as Hixson is ideally situated 15 minutes from Downtown and a short drive from the mountains.

-Signal Mountain is the best hiking area and is where you’ll find various cabins to stay in.
+Signal Mountain is the best hiking area and is where you’ll find various cabins in Tennessee to stay in.
 The top of the mountain boasts stunning views of the city and surrounding scenery.
 It’s the best place to stay in Chattanooga for nature-lovers and is also home to various restaurants.

 Now, let’s take a look at each of these districts in more detail.
 We’ve even included the top accommodation and activities in each area, so you’ll know exactly what you’re getting.